tjoyner/ofvioletsandlicorice/chapter1.md

 "Virginio, a beer.
 The usual Moretti.
 My client would like to taste your Chardonnay.
 A small sip would be nice, ok?"
 <!-- Page 9 -->

 Without waiting for a response, he continued, "Do you remember, Virginio, the storm two years ago?
-It seemed to have burst from the sky: hail, water, and lightning on the vineyards on the eve of the harvest.
-And that poor Attilio, who looked at his vineyard reduced to a swamp and rushed to the church, detached the crucifix, and dragged it through Barbaresco, screaming 'Christ, look!
+It seemed to have burst from the sky.
+Hail, water, and lightning on the vineyards on the eve of the harvest.
+And that poor Attilio, who looked at his vineyard reduced to a swamp and then rushed to the church, detached the crucifix, and dragged it through Barbaresco, screaming 'Christ, look!
 Look what you've done, look!', he had gone out of his mind, poor Attilio."

 The innkeeper nodded, filling a glass of white.
 The foreigner took the glass, looked at it, smelled it, and barely wet his lips.
 He put the glass back on the table, thanked them, and left.
 Luciano and the innkeeper looked at each other and shrugged their shoulders.

 "Suspicious.
-Or just a teetotaler who's come to the wrong place..."  said Luciano, paying.
+Or maybe just a teetotaler who's come to the wrong place..."  said Luciano, paying.

 "Go, you're not any better, drinking beer," the innkeeper responded, giving him the change.

 Then Luciano went out to the piazza, where the stranger was waiting for him, already sitting in the car.

-"Wouldn't it have been better to offer an Arneis, a Favorita, or a Blang&egrave; from this area?" he asked when Luciano resumed driving; then he closed his eyes as if he wished to sleep or to wander in his own thoughts.
+"Wouldn't it have been better to offer an Arneis, a Favorita, or a Blang&egrave; from this area?" he asked when Luciano resumed driving.
+Then he closed his eyes, as if he wished to sleep or to wander in his own thoughts.
 <br/><br/><br/>

-The room was simply furnished, with no wallpaper, painted a lemon tint, with a double bed, a wardrobe made of light wood, and a walnut desk that housed a small TV with a minibar on its side.
+The room was simply furnished, with no wallpaper, painted a lemon tint, with a double bed, a wardrobe made of light wood, and a walnut desk that housed a small TV with a minibar on the side.
 There was a warmth from the overhead light and lamps.
 The bathroom, with white and black mosaic tiles, was large with a bath and shower and two large rectangular sinks.
 There was no shortage of bars of soap, lavender bubble bath, and shampoo.

-Upon entering he was greeted by Silvio with a "welcome back, Monsieur Lorenzi," which took him by surprise, because neither in the morning, when he'd left with the driver, nor during the previous evening's dinner, had he given his surname.
+Upon entering he'd been greeted by Silvio with a "Welcome back, Monsieur Lorenzi," which had taken him by surprise, because neither in the morning, when he'd left with the driver, nor during the previous evening's dinner, had he given his surname.
 He smiled, thinking he'd been promoted to a "guest."

 <!-- Page 10 -->
-He returned the smile, asked for the key, and said he was going up to the room to make a phone call.
+He had returned the smile, asked for the key, and said he was going up to the room to make a phone call.
 Then he'd have breakfast.

 He'd tried to call his daughter the night before, without finding her.
 Nicole wasn't there.
 His ex-wife Laurencine had answered, which, instead of calming him, had made him more restless.
 Nicole had gone out in the afternoon and hadn't returned for dinner.